Prompt Stealing Attacks Against Text-to-Image Generation Models: With C W

+As illustrated in \autoref{table:label_impact_clip_interrogator}, changing modifier counts from 77,616 to 7,637 resulted in minimal variations for CLIP Interrogator in semantic, modifier, image, and pixel similarity, with changes of -0.007, +0.007, -0.014, and +0.000, respectively.
+Therefore, we utilize CLIP Interrogator with 77,616 modifiers in comparison, since it achieves slightly better performance.

-\subsection{\defense With C\&W}
+\section{\defense With C\&W}

-C\&W is another representative method in generating adversarial examples.
+C\&W is another representative method for generating adversarial examples.
 Different from I-FGSM, C\&W utilizes two losses to control the attack effectiveness and utility.
-In our experiments, we set the iterative step to 100, the learning rate to 0.05, and the loss trade-off hyperparameter to 0.001.

-\mypara{Quantitative Evaluation} \autoref{figure:defense_cw} reports the effectiveness of \defense (C\&W).
-We observe that semantic, modifier, and image similarities decrease from 0.66, 0.43, and 0.79 to 0.58, 0.21, and 0.74, respectively.
-Similar to the results shown in \autoref{figure:defense_for_promptstealer}, the artist modifiers drop the greatest in similarity (from 0.49 to 0.13).
-Regarding utility, we find C\&W also produces invisible noise.
-The average MSE between the target and shielded images is 0.08.
+In our experiments, we set the iterative step to 100, the learning rate to 0.05, and the loss trade-off hyperparameter to 0.001. \autoref{table:defense_cw} reports the effectiveness of \defense (C\&W).
+We observe that semantic, modifier, and image similarities decrease from 0.70, 0.43, and 0.80 to 0.58, 0.21, and 0.74, respectively.
+Similar to the results shown in \autoref{table:defense_for_promptstealer}, the artist modifiers drop the greatest in similarity (from 0.49 to 0.13).
+Regarding utility, we find C\&W also produces invisible perturbation.
+The average MSE between the target and shielded images is 0.08. \autoref{figure:defense_examples_mld_cw} shows two defense examples of \defense (C\&W) against \attack.

-\mypara{Qualitative Evaluation} \autoref{figure:defense_examples_mld_cw} shows two defense examples of \defense (C\&W) against \attack.
-In both cases, we can see that the stolen images from the shielded images are very different from the target images.
-Besides, we find that C\&W tends to lead the stolen images to mispredict the artist modifiers.
-For instance, in the first target image in \autoref{figure:defense_examples_mld_cw}, the artist modifier in the target prompt is ``Simon Stålenhag.''
-After adding concealed noise, the stolen prompt contains some unexpected artist modifiers, such as ``donato giancola'' and ``studio ghibli,'' which mislead the stolen images to a disparate style.

-\subsection{\defense Against CLIP Interrogator}
+\section{\defense Against CLIP Interrogator}

 As \defense adds perturbations to mislead the attack model, it can be easily migrated to any other prompt stealing attacks relying on machine learning models.
 In this experiment, we show the generality of \defense via applying it against CLIP Interrogator.
-Specifically, we use I-FGSM as the optimization method as it produces smaller noise on the target images (see \autoref{section:defense_promptstealer_quantitative} and \autoref{section:defense_cw}).
+Specifically, we use I-FGSM as the optimization method as it produces smaller perturbations on the target images (see \autoref{section:defense_promptstealer_quantitative} and \autoref{section:defense_cw}).
 We follow the same experiment settings in \autoref{section:defense_exp_settings}.